denkiwakame/Python-ERVO/README.md

 Building & installing
 ----------------------

+Building requires Cython to be installed; just run `pip install -r requirements.txt` to do so.
 Run `python setup.py build` to build, and `python setup.py install` to install.
-Building requires Cython to be installed; just run `pip install -r requirements.txt` to do so.
+Alternatively, if you want an in-place build that puts the compiled library right in the current directory, run `python setup.py build_ext --inplace'

 Only tested with Python 2.7 and 3.4 on Ubuntu Linux.
 At the moment, the setup.py script uses a Linux/Unix-specific method to build the RVO2 library itself, before building the